-- [1] Protecting each other, right in the center a few pages glow a long time.The cover goes first, then outer leaves curling away, then spine and a scattering. - [5] Truth, brittle and faint, burns easily, its fire as hot as the fire lies make-flame doesn't care.
-You can usually find a few charred words in the ashes. - And some books ought to burn, trying for character
+- Protecting each other, right in the center a few pages glow a long time.
+The cover goes first, then outer leaves curling away, then spine and a scattering.
+Truth, brittle and faint, burns easily, - its fire as hot as the fire lies make flame doesn't care.
+You can usually find a few charred1 words in the ashes.

-[10] but just faking it.
-More disturbing

-than book ashes are whole libraries that no one

-got around to writing-desolate2

-towns, miles of unthought in cities,

-and the terrorized countryside where wild dogs

-[15] own anything that moves.
-If a book isn't written, no one needs to burn it-
+And some books ought to burn, trying for character but just faking it.
+More disturbing than book ashes are whole libraries that no one got around to writing-desolate2 towns, miles of unthought in cities, and the terrorized countryside where wild dogs [15] own anything that moves.
+If a book isn't written, no one needs to burn it ignorance can dance in the absence of fire.